Ultimate Guide of Things to Know Before Visiting Thailand!

 - Take your shoes off at religious sites ( and at stores if you notice other shoes are at the door)

 - Cover elbows and knees at religious sites.

-The head is viewed as the most sacred part of the body.
-This is why it is considered very rude to touch someone’s head even with the sincerest intentions.
+The head is viewed as the most sacred part of the body in Thai culture.
+This is why it is considered very rude to touch someone’s head, even with the sincerest intentions.

-On the other hand, the feet are considered dirty and impure since they are the lowest part to the ground.
+On the other hand, the feet are considered dirty and impure since they are the lowest part of the ground in Thai culture.
 This is why there are so many “Don’ts” that include your feet.
 Even stepping on money could cause distress.

 3. Transportation in Thailand

-Don’t be surprised when taxi’s and tuk-tuks( kind of like a golf cart but with 3 wheels) almost crash to ask you if you need a ride.
+Don’t be surprised when taxis and tuk-tuks( kind of like golf carts but with 3 wheels) almost crash to ask you if you need a ride.

 Seriously, if you’re not Thai they will be reversing down the street while honking to ask if you need a ride!

 If it’s a tuk-tuk, don’t forget to bargain.
 Any price they give you is usually higher.
-If they don’t take your demanded price walk another block and you will find another.
-They are legit everywhere.
+If they don’t take your demanded price, walk another block, and you will find another.
+They are everywhere.